Embedded Linux Player settings

 • .Net Standard 2.0 - Compatible with .NET Standard 2.0.
 Produces smaller builds and has full cross-platform support.

 • .Net Framework 4.x - Compatible with the .NET Framework 4 (which includes everything in the .NET Standard 2.0 profile as well as additional APIs).
 Choose this option when usng libraries that access APIs not included in .NET Standard 2.0.
 Produces larger builds and any additional APIs available are not necessarily supported on all platforms.
-See Referencing additional class library assemblies for more information.
+For more information, check referencing additional class library assemblies.

 Tip: If you are having problems with a third-party assembly, you can try the suggestion in the API Compatibility Level section below.